 Opportunities to practice

 We meet twice a week at our dojo in Camberwell (south London) for Zen practice (including zazen, kinhin, sanzen and chanting).
 Zazen in London.
 Daizan Roshi also offers weekly sanzen by Skype for those living more remotely.
 Attend Sanzen.
-We run regular 3-day Intensive Zen retreats all over the country.
-3-day intensive Zen retreats.
+We run regular 3-day Breakthrough to Zen retreats all over the country.
+Breakthrough to Zen Retreats.
 We also run day-retreats and workshops in London, as well as longer retreats and courses all over the country.

 More about Zen